 Opening Spaces is a vital capital project focused on enriching the Rothko Chapel experience by preserving the Chapel as a unique sacred art site and spiritual place, and featuring a new north campus and expanded green spaces.

-The master plan re-envisions the Chapel's campus and facilities through the following elements:
+The resulting master plan re-envisions the Chapel's campus and facilities through the following elements: